jvitku/nengoros/README.md

 * To se more information go to [Nengoros tutorials](http://nengoros.wordpress.com/tutorials/).

 Additional information
 -----------------------

-###Alternative ways to launch NengoROS:

-* to install Nengo is by running `./gradlew installApp` from the nengo/simulator-ui folder, launch nengo by running: `nengo/simulator-ui/build/install/simulator-ui/bin/simulator-ui`.

-	* Note under Linux, Gradle has problem following symlinks, symlinked files should be copied directly on their place (mainly `nengo/simulator-ui/python` .. `/nr-demo`)

-* To launch everything from jar files: modify the `nengo` (`nengo-cl`) scripts appropriately to add to class-path also `simulator/lib` and `simulator-ui/lib/` jars.

-###Choices of installation:

-The currently supported is **complete** version:

-####complete:
-*	does not require any other ROS packages and contains ALL additional rosjava nodes (other can be added) and these are supported by nengo GUI
-* 	this is preferred and the most stable version

-####rosbased:
-*	use if you managed to install ROS infrastructure

-####standalone:
-*	this is similar to "complete" without additional rosjava nodes
-*	this version is now deprecated, the nengo GUI layout requires nodes contained in "complete.rosinstall" version
-*	use if you managed to install ROS infrastructure and you do not want all nodes
+The tool script is used to update the multi-project from repositories.
+Now, the complete.rosinstall version is suported.
+Various older versions are placed under `.versions` folder.
 In case you want to choose which version to use, e.g. for rosbased (creates .rosinstal file):

-	wstool init -j8 . rosbased.rosinstall
+	wstool init -j8 . .versions/rosbased.rosinstall

 Run the tool script: